 I grew up in New Jersey and lived there throughout my college years, receiving my Bachelor of Arts in Biology, with a minor in Psychology, from Drew University (2001).
 I then moved to Philadelphia, Pennsylvania to pursue graduate studies and received a Master of Science in Immunology from the University of Pennsylvania (2003).
 I met and married Luke Herche, who was in seminary at the time, and we have been growing as a couple and family for over 13 years.
 Together we have lived in Philadelphia, New Jersey, North Dakota and now Urbana, Illinois.
 I have taught Junior High and High School Math and Science at two other private schools while also having the opportunity to stay home caring for our boys at other times.
 We moved to Urbana in 2014 for my husband to pastor All Souls Presbyterian Church and we have been blessed by our church family since then.
 I am honored to be serving alongside amazing Christian teachers here at Judah!

 I received a Bachelor's degree in Finance from the University of Illinois.
 I began teaching at Judah in 2012.
 Before that, I worked part time at a local public accounting firm.
 I currently teach Algebra 1A, Algebra 1B, Business Math and Statistics.
 I have been married to my husband, Chad, since 1994.
 We have 4 kids.
-Our daughter, Kaytlyn, graduated from Judah in 2016.
-Our other children, Kylie, Cole and Cade are students at Judah as well.
+Our daughters, Kaytlyn & Kylie, graduated from Judah in 2016 & 2017.
+Our other children, Cole and Cade are current Judah students.
 We attend Meadowbrook Community Church.
 In my spare time I enjoy spending time with my dogs, Butters and Sadie, and watching my kids participate in track, cross country, cheerleading, baseball and basketball.

 “Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight” (Proverbs 3:5-6).
 So here I am in East Central Illinois after growing up in San Diego.
 As the JCHS Guidance Counselor, I enjoy assisting students with their parent(s)/guardian(s) in thinking about where their paths may take them during and after high school, and how to prepare for those journeys.